 - Wash tomatoes and cut just the top off

-- Scoop the seeds and flesh out (you can add these to the eggplant hummus mixture if you like)
+- Scoop the seeds and flesh out

 - Flip them over to drain excess water